narrativeandplay/hypedyn2/README.md

 ### Building packages

-The Gradle JavaFX plugin used in the project will by default build the appropriate packages for the system it is being built on.
-On OS X, this will automatically build a DMG.
-On other platforms, this defaults to a folder with all the necessary files.
+The Gradle JavaFX plugin used in the project will by default build all appropriate packages for the system it is being built on.
+The built packages will be found in `build/distributions`.
+On all platforms, a base package containing an executable and all the required files will be built in a `build/distributions/HypeDyn2` folder.

-On Windows, if Inno Setup is installed and available on the PATH, an installable exe can be created (details [here](https://bitbucket.org/shemnon/javafx-gradle/issues/20/native-installers-not-create-on-windows) for how to correctly place the path onto the PATH variable).
+On Windows, if Inno Setup 5 or later is installed and available on the PATH, an installable exe will be created (details [here](https://bitbucket.org/shemnon/javafx-gradle/issues/20/native-installers-not-create-on-windows) for how to correctly place the path onto the PATH variable).
+Also, if the [WiX toolset](http://wixtoolset.org/) is available, MSI installers will be built.

+On OS X, this will also build DMG and pkg files automatically.

-On Linux, if the required build tools are present (only for RPM and DEB based distros), the appropriate package can be built.
-Details [here](http://docs.oracle.com/javafx/2/deployment/self-contained-packaging.htm).
+On Linux, if the required build tools are present (RPMBuild and/or deb packaging tools), the appropriate package will be built.

+More details on the packaging process can be found [here](http://docs.oracle.com/javafx/2/deployment/self-contained-packaging.htm).

 ## Contributing